-- Explore well-preserved jukus, or post station villages
+- Explore well-preserved jukus, or post towns from the Edo Period

-- Bathe in a hot spring at your traditional inn
+- Bathe in a hot spring at a traditional Japanese inn

 - Enjoy peaceful nature trails and mountain views